swiftlang/swift-org-website/_posts/2022-11-17-focus-areas-next-year.md

 * To further empower the creation of rich libraries and DSLs, developing the basics of a [procedural macro system](https://forums.swift.org/t/a-possible-vision-for-macros-in-swift/60900).
 This effort will start with the creation of a vision document that will lay out a design for what macros can achieve in Swift and how they might fit into the language.

-* Introducing support for [C++ interoperability](https://forums.swift.org/t/report-swift-and-c-interoperability-project-progress-in-the-swift-5-7-time-frame/61005) under the auspices of the new dedicate C++ Interoperability Workgroup:
+* Introducing support for [C++ interoperability](https://forums.swift.org/t/report-swift-and-c-interoperability-project-progress-in-the-swift-5-7-time-frame/61005) under the auspices of the new dedicated C++ Interoperability Workgroup:

   - Writing documents laying out the design visions for how C++ APIs will be made usable from Swift and vice-versa.